Improve Your Boat Helm Techniques

 These all give an indication something is happening and an adjustment is needed.

 The main theme behind our conversation today has been around unravelling some of the mystique behind trips out into the maritime and coastal environment and the more tools that people are able to pick up and use to help them understand that environment the better.
-Tools like the savvy navvy app, and the information provided through the application is unbelievably useful to help people on that journey.
+Tools like the Savvy Navvy app, and the information provided through the application is unbelievably useful to help people on that journey.

 RNLI